 Spending blocks towards things that will make your future life better is basically an investment.
 The blocks spend on unimportant tasks or things that only waste your time you can basically consider poison.
 In a sense, the more “X” you have in your daily spread the more unfulfilling your life will be.
 The more triangles filled with meaningful work “>” the better your future will be eventually.

 Spending/investing most of your block currency on things that won’t give you any future value will be surely devastating to your future self.
 However, if you dedicate most of your time resource towards things that will potentially change your life, will change your life in a positive way.
-Like people say, you reap what you sow.
+Like when people say, “You reap what you sow.”

 The Grid Daily Planner in Action

 In addition to everything I said above, I think it will be best give you a real life example.
 Below you will see The Grid filled by me.